Autostrada A91 (Italy): Toll

 The 2011 Finance Act introduced a direct toll on the motorways and highways managed directly by ANAS, to reduce the service charge due by the State to the company for the management and maintenance of the road network.

 The Act provided the introduction of the new toll system no later than December 2011; according to an attached technical report, it was supposed to be a "free flow" or electronic toll instead of traditional gates.
-Pending the completion of the connected infrastructures (cameras, control room etc.), the toll was temporarily increased (1 euro for cars and 2 euro for heavy vehicles) at the junction with the A12 (Maccarese-Fregene) and at the A12 Rome West barrier.
+Pending the completion of the connected infrastructures (cameras, control room etc.), the toll was temporarily increased (1 euro for cars and 2 euro for heavy vehicles) at the junction with the Autostrada A12 (Maccarese-Fregene) and at the Autostrada A12 Rome West barrier.
 These temporary flat-rate increases were subsequently eliminated, starting from 4 August 2010, following some appeals lodged by local authorities to the Lazio and Piedmont Regional Administrative Courts (TAR), as well as a Decree of the Council of State: in fact, at the junctions and barriers where toll payment was required, users who did not continue on the motorways would also had to pay for their use, while, according to the judges, the toll cannot be a tax but the payment for the actual use of a service.